meshtastic/meshtastic/website/docs/software/android/usage.md

 If another user shares a QR code, you should be able to scan it with your camera (phones with Android 9 or later will recognise QR codes).

 1. You will see a message like Tap here to go to "www.meshtastic.org" in your browser.
-2. Proceed and it will launch the Meshtastic app, and you should see a message like Do you want to switch to the 'Owl Team' channel?.
+2. Proceed and it will launch the Meshtastic app, and you should see a message like "Do you want to switch to the 'Owl Team' channel?".
 3. Accept this, and the app will change to this new channel.
 You will lose any current channel setting!

 If the channel is shared as a link via a message, or email, you can click on the link and follow similar steps.